 The best way to make the most of your customer relationship is by understanding customer needs, pain points and buying persona.
-And this you can achieve by doing customer segmentation-it provide valuable information about customers, that marketers can use to make stronger marketing strategies.
+And this you can achieve by doing customer segmentation-it provides valuable information about customers, that marketers can use to make stronger marketing strategies.

 It not only allows you to identify different types of customers but it also enables you to understand them better result in better engagement and higher open rate.
 See the effect of list segmentation on Email Marketing Stats.